orontee/argosir/README.rst

  mopidyir
 ==========

-IR-control of a Mopidy server running on a host with IR receiver.
+Control a Mopidy server through an IR receiver.

 It's made of two simple components: